 Residential Hearing Loop Systems In Florida

-Residential Hearing Loops are traditionally placed around the perimeter of the room, either at floor level or ceiling level.
-This allows for unlimited users to sit anywhere within the loop of wire and listen to television or conversation.
+Residential hearing loops are typically placed around the perimeter of a room, either at floor level or ceiling level.
+This allows unlimited users to sit anywhere within the looped area and listen clearly to TV audio or conversation.

-For a floor level system, the wire can be placed under, behind or on top of the baseboard or under carpet.
-At ceiling level, wire can be placed in the attic or along the area the ceiling and wall meet or at/near crown molding.
+For a floor-level system, the wire can be placed under, behind, or on top of the baseboard, or under carpet.
+At ceiling level, wire can be placed in the attic or along the point where the ceiling and wall meet, or at/near crown molding.

-Audio is generally sourced from a TV, DVD/Blue Ray player, amplifier, or cable box.
-However, it is common to provide a microphone or microphones in order to better communicate with friends or family.
-The mics can be in the form of a boundary mic that sits on a table, a hanging mic as you might find in a choir area, or lapel mic that clips to your collar.
-They can also be wired or wireless, depending upon the available budget as wireless are more expensive.
+Audio is typically sourced from a TV, DVD/Blu-ray player, amplifier, or cable box.
+It’s also common to provide one or more microphones to improve communication with friends or family.
+Microphones can be a boundary mic that sits on a table, a hanging mic (such as in a choir area), or a lapel mic that clips to your collar.
+Options can be wired or wireless depending on budget, as wireless is generally more expensive.

-A Complete Hearing Solutions Hearing Loop System technician will meet with you to discuss all the options, inspect the location and, in some cases, conduct some tests.
-From there the appropriate recommendations can be made as to how and where to install the wire.
-The benefit of Complete Hearing Solutions installing the system is that we can resolve any complications involving the audio output and TV settings, completely and safely install the wire so that it isn’t visible, if possible, and ensure the system is working optimally.
+A Complete Hearing Solutions hearing loop system technician will meet with you to discuss the options, inspect the location, and, in some cases, conduct tests.
+From there, we’ll recommend the most appropriate approach and advise how and where the wire should be installed.
+The benefit of Complete Hearing Solutions handling the installation is that we can resolve complications involving audio output and TV settings, install the wire safely and as discreetly as possible, and ensure the system is performing optimally

 Residential Loop Kits